Roby360/SpawnCommand/.github/ISSUE_TEMPLATE/bug_report.md

 **Title**
-Bug report
+\nBug report

 **Describe the bug**
-A clear and concise description of what the bug is.
+\nA clear and concise description of what the bug is.

 **Screenshot(s)**
 You can insert images with juste drags and drops